LarsGab/TSEBRA-experiments/README.md

 * install [BRAKER v2.1.5](https://github.com/Gaius-Augustus/BRAKER/releases/tag/v2.1.5),
 * prepare genome and annotation as described in [EukSpecies-BRAKER2](https://github.com/gatech-genemark/EukSpecies-BRAKER2),
 * prepare RNA-seq hints and protein data as described in [BRAKER2-exp](https://github.com/gatech-genemark/BRAKER2-exp) into ```$species_dir```.

-make sure the files are at the correct positions (script)

 You have to run BRAKER1 only once per species!